 6. You can also contact your hosting provider and ask them for help.
 However, in my case, this didn’t work.
 I have a fully managed VPS from HostGator, but they quote me $37, just to find the root cause.
 That’s definitely too high, so I didn’t go take this route.

 7. Another popular way to scan malware is by using malware detection plugins.
 There are many free ones in the WordPress repository.
 I tried Anti-malware for gotmls one, which gave me a lot of fake warnings.
-And when I deleted those files nothing happen.
+And when I deleted those files nothing happens.

 8. Finally, after 3 hours of trying every free workaround, I eventually brought sucuri business plan.
 It cost me $225 (after discount) for one year.

 So this is how it works, you buy a plan from them.
 The minimum subscription is for one year, and there is no free trial.
 Now, once you pay for the subscription, you need to log in to your account and open a new ticket.
-A person will be assign to you, who will ask for your web server and FTP details and then they will solve your issue in the time frame according to your plan.
+A person will be assigned to you, who will ask for your web server and FTP details and then they will solve your issue in the time frame according to your plan.

 And fortunately, this works out for me.
 Securi team removed all the malware from my site within 12 hours (though my plan was for 6 hours).
-All the torrents links were gone and other than that, there was no changes in the site functionality.
+All the torrents links were gone and other than that, there were no changes in the site functionality.

 Next, you need to enable cloud proxy firewall to prevent future attacks.
 It’s included in every plan.
 To do this, you need to replace your nameserver with theirs, so that all the traffic goes through them.
 If you are not sure how to do that, they can do it for you.